 1. Real Estate scam.

 The country’s housing need has been estimated at 17 million units for many years.
 Various estimates have ranged between 20 million and 22 million in recent years.
-The Federal Mortgage Bank of Nigeria and the International Human Rights Commission’s most current estimate is 28 million units.
+The Federal Mortgage Bank of Nigeria and the International Human Rights Commission’s current estimate is 28 million units.

 A small error could cost you your entire life’s savings or other hard-earned funds.
 But don’t worry; there are steps you can take to safeguard yourself from falling for a land scam.